Davidyz/AutoStacker/README.md

 same thing with less resources (or at least do this in a (command-line only) Linux environment, so that you can move this heavy work to a server and free the resources on your PC).

+3. by using an individual `*.csv` file containing `time`, `latitude` and `longitude` data, add GPS data to the images.
+This can, and should be done on `JPG` files because it is harder to deal with exif of raw images.

 >Note that, because the RAW images contains un-debayered data, the debayer
 >algorithm of choice may be different from those used by your favourite